Root Canal Therapy

 Deep inside your tooth is a space that contains dental pulp and the nerve that keeps your tooth alive.
 Damage to the tooth caused by injury or decay may damage the nerve and lead to infection.
 If we don’t treat the infection, the pain will continue, and you may ultimately end up losing the tooth.

 What Happens during a Root Canal?

-Dr. Savon plans your treatment by using a device called an apex locator to find the tip (apex) of the tooth root for a predictable long-term outcome.
+Dr. Savon and Dr. Engleman plan your treatment by using a device called an apex locator to find the tip (apex) of the tooth root for a predictable long-term outcome.
 This non-invasive approach eliminates the need for x-rays, increases efficiency, and ensures a thorough procedure.

-With a treatment plan in place, Dr. Savon uses state-of-the-art rotary endodontics to gently and comfortably remove infected pulp and tissue.
-When he’s certain that the infection is cleared away, he will cleanse and seal the tooth.
+With a treatment plan in place, Dr. Savon and Dr. Engleman utilize state-of-the-art rotary endodontics to gently and comfortably remove infected pulp and tissue.
+When they are certain that the infection is cleared away, they will cleanse and seal the tooth.

 Comfortable, Stress-Free Care

-Dr. Savon and our team understand that important treatments like root canals can cause anxiety for lots of people.
+Dr. Savon, Dr. Engleman, and our team understand that important treatments like root canals can cause anxiety for lots of people.
 We want you to feel completely comfortable during treatment, and we have solutions that make your treatment easy and stress-free.

 Nitrous oxide (also referred to as "laughing gas") is a mild type of sedation that is appropriate for most people.
 With nitrous, you will remain completely relaxed during the procedure.